SenseNet/sncom-resources/_docs/managing-documents-from-microsoft-office.md

 ### How to publish a new document to an existing workspace

 If you have opened a document from the [Content Repository](/docs/content-repository), you can simply save and checkin the document from Word, just like you used to with documents (see information on versioning and checking in/out documents later).
-In case you have created a new document and want to upload it to an existing sensenet ECM Workspace, or you want to publish an existing document to a different sensenet Workspace Document Library, you can publish the document right from Word:
+In case you have created a new document and want to upload it to an existing sensenet Workspace, or you want to publish an existing document to a different sensenet Workspace Document Library, you can publish the document right from Word:

 - click on the _Office_ button then select _Save As_, or
 - click on the _Office_ button then select _Publish / Document Management Server_ like below: